wky/jos/lab2.md

 reference:[Understanding 4M Page Size Extensions
 on the Pentium Processor, Robert R. Collins](http://www.rcollins.org/ddj/May96/)

-But in reality, we must completely refactor our kernel, especially the memory management part, to make use of 4M pages, since most of our functions relied on the fact that pages were 4K in size, and MMU did two-stage paging.
+But in reality, we must completely refactor our kernel, especially the memory management part, to make use of 4M pages, since most of our functions relied on the fact that pages were 4K in size, and our hardware MMU did two-stage paging.

+In fact it is not a bad idea to combine 4M super-pages with 4K normal pages.
+The advantages are promising but it seams that both OS developers and CPU designers prefers 4K pages.
+I've checked TLB details on recent Intel processors namely [i5-2400 Sandy Bridge](http://7-cpu.com/cpu/SandyBridge.html), and discovered that the processor has significantly less TLB entries for 4M pages.
+I know we would need less TLB entries, and the miss penalty is significantly reduced, but the processors are really tuned to use 4K pages.

+For systems using 64-bit processors and much more than 4G RAM, paging is some sort of performance bottle neck for real world applications.
+So large pages might become a new trend.
+(Well, not before the [DRAM price](https://www.google.com.hk/#q=dram+price) ever drop back to a reasonable level, which will never happened if it follows the path of [hard-disks](https://www.google.com.hk/#q=hdd+price+and+thailand+flood)).

 ---
 ####Extend the kernel monitor to show and manage memory mappings